cmu-psych-fms/json-http/README.md

 If there is an error obtaining the POST data, assembling it into a UTF-8 string, or parsing that string as JSON, an HTTP error code 400 will be returned.
 For other errors an HTTP error code 500 will be returned.
-In either case there will also be a returned value, a JSON string containing a message describing the error in a little more detail.
+In either case there will also be a returned value, a JSON string containing a message describing the error.